SegFaultx64/express-http-to-https/README.md

 * __ignoreHosts__: An array of strings of the hostnames on which to not enable the redirect. _note:_ you must include the port here, for example `[/localhost:8080/]`.
 * __ignoreRoutes__: An array of strings of the routes on which not to enable the redirect.
+* __redirectCode__: The HTTP status code to return when redirecting.
+Defaults to 302 "found" can be any status code

 ### Example